 Understand what is possible

 Before we go any further, I want you to know that climbing stairs with knee arthritis won’t damage your joint IF your joints are ready for it!
-The idea of learning the things to avoid is going to set you up for success in preparing your knees to climb stairs with ease.
-But first, I want to give you a sneak peek into some of the things my clients did to make stairs a breeze now.

 What should you avoid when climbing stairs?